distolma/storeon-observable/README.md

 [article]: https://evilmartians.com/chronicles/storeon-redux-in-173-bytes

 ## Install
-This module has peer dependencie of `rxjs@6.x.x` which will has to be installed as well.
+This module has peer dependencie of `rxjs@6.x.x` and `storeon@1.x.x` which will has to be installed as well.
 ```sh
 npm install storeon-observable
 ```